lizoc/textscript/README.md

 var result = template.Render(new { Name = "World" }); // => "Hello World!"
 ```

-TextScript borrows from the very popular [liquid](http://liquidmarkup.org/), which you are encouraged to learn before coming here.
+TextScript borrows from the very popular [liquid](http://liquidmarkup.org/), which you are encouraged to look at too.
 In most of the cases, there is no difference at all:

 ```Powershell
 ipmo TextScript